The Ultimate Guide to Marijuana DUI Lawyers

 Greater Than 2 Hours After Arrest for Cannabis Test

-If a blood test is conducted more than two hours after the arrest, the results may not accurately reflect the client’s state at the time of driving.
+If a blood test is conducted more than two hours after the marijuana DUI arrest, the results may not accurately reflect the client’s state at the time of driving.
 This time lapse can significantly affect THC levels in the body, leading us to challenge the test’s reliability and, consequently, the DUI charge itself.

 How Does the State Determine if a Driver is Under the Influence of Marijuana?